walquis/git-basics-team-project/thebook/src/prework/command-line-exercises/branching.md

 # Branching
+A branch is just a named pointer to a commit.
+Creating a branch does not in itself result in any new commits.
+When HEAD is pointing to a branch--that is, when you have the branch "checked out"--then the branch, and HEAD along with it, will be moved to a new commit as it is created, and that new commit will name the branch's previous reference as its parent, creating a commit history.

 Checkout a new branch, `mybranch`.
-Make change to index.html.
+Make a change to index.html...
 ```
 cd git-basics-starter-repo
 adog